 In the higher lofts, which are mostly used with lower clubhead speeds but where you want to maximize spin, the grooves are narrower and closer together to put more groove edges on the ball to deliver more spin.
 The wall angles of these grooves are designed to allow a sharper groove edge to “bite” into the ball and give you optimum spin at low clubhead speeds.
 The higher lofts (57-60) also feature our unique “X-pattern” between the grooves for even a bit more spin.

 All our grooves made to conform to USGA Rules of Golf.

 Most chrome-plated heads on the market today have plating that is 3-4 microns thick and that can wear fairly quickly (one major brand claims that your wedges are “worn out” after as few as 50-60 rounds).
-To help protect your investment against wear, Edison Forged wedges feature our Durable Chrome plating that is 7 to 8 microns thick –double what others use.
+To help protect your investment against wear, Edison 2.0 Wedges feature our Pearl Chrome plating that is thicker than what others use.
 It costs more but is another reason why Edison Forged wedges are the best in golf.

 In a word, yes.
 Regardless of the club – driver to putter – the shaft is the “engine.”

 Your wedge shafts are asked to do a variety of things that other clubs do not have to accommodate.
 At full swing speeds, the shaft must stabilize the heaviest club heads in the bag.
 But with the very next shot it may have to deliver the precise feel required to help you make a delicate little chip or pitch of only a few yards.